DinoChiesa/devportal-exp/README.md

 **THIS WILL NOT WORK, AS IT IS.**

 It will require a cloudbuild.yaml file, which
-I havenot provided.
+I have not provided.

-If i did create one, it will be possible to use the gcloud command line tool to build and deploy in one step.
+If I did create one, it will be possible to use the gcloud command line tool to build and deploy in one step.